paulipa/sico-wiki/community/coalition-manifesto.md

 ![player_flow.png](/player_flow.png)

 ## Membership levels
-There are several different membership types for coalition member corporations.
+There are several different membership types for community member corporations.
 You can find the explanations and requirements for each type in here: [Requirements for coalition corporations](/community/rules-and-requirements#general-partner-member-requirements-gpmr)

 ## Joint operations
 Each corporation in the community has the ability to open their own type of content and fleets towards other community members.
 By doing this they allow members outside of their own corporation who are part of the community to gain a trial sneak peak of the corporations content.